 STAR LAKE So many stories, so little time left to learn them.

-The Clifton-Fine community will make an effort Saturday to hear some of the stories of its surviving World War II veterans, including Robert J. Noody, who is about to be awarded the French Legion of Honor and who was featured in an iconic D-Day photograph.
+The Clifton-Fine community will make an effort Saturday to hear some of the stories of its surviving World War II veterans, including Robert J. Noody, who is about to be awarded the French Legion of Honor medal and who was featured in an iconic D-Day photograph.

 Its all about the veterans, said Joseph D. DeMart, an event organizer in conjunction with Clifton-Fine Economic Development Corp., Clifton-Fine Central School and author Matthew J. Glavin.

 Mr. DeMart, a volunteer who drives veterans to the Veterans Affairs Hospital in Syracuse, thought it important to recognize surviving military members from World War II and to involve the school.

 To be part of a very solemn ceremony will help them understand, Clifton-Fine Superintendent Regina C. Yeo said.

 The 2 p.m. service in the school auditorium, with participation from seventh- to 12th-graders, also has personal meaning for Mrs. Yeo as her son, Gene E., served two tours in Iraq.